Skip to main content

 • Marc Dones

-Marc Dones (they/them) is an independent consultant, writer, and researcher whose career has been defined by an unorthodox willingness to sit at the intersection of structural critique and direct action.
-Trained in psychiatric anthropology at New York, Dones has spent over 15 years working to transform the public systems that shape—and too often fail—the most marginalized communities in the United States.
+Marc Dones (they/them) is an independent consultant, writer, and psychiatric anthropologist whose work sits at the intersection of structural critique and direct systems change.
+Trained in psychiatric anthropology at NYU's Gallatin School, Dones has spent nearly twenty years transforming the public systems that shape — and too often fail — the country's most marginalized communities.

 Read more